marcotartaglione/Wolfenstein3D/readme.md

 - `Q` - Open navigation menu
 - `[1...9]` - Set current number
-- `TAB` - Multiply current number by 10
-- `SHIFT` - Divide current number by 10
-- `=` - Change from row to column and vice-versa
-- `ENTER` - Move to the specified row and column
+- `ENTER` - Modify the column if row is currently selected or jump to coordinates if column is currently selected
-- `ESC` - Close the navigation menu
+- `ESC` - Modify the row if column is currently selected or close the navigation menu

 When you have selected the tile you want to edit, you can change its type by pressing the following: